Form an LLC in Alaska yourself with our simple step-by-step guide. It’s free and easy!

 One of the last official (red tape) steps you need to take has to do with state/federal taxes and licensing.
 After you have your EIN you’re almost set, but depending on the type of business you’re in you may need a variety of licenses.
 For example, do you sell food, work with the public, or just run an online store?

 To get started bookmark the Anchorage district office of the Small Business Administration, and the Dept. of Corporation’s Business Licensing section because they’re likely going to be go-to sources for a variety of things along the way.
-Also, check into professional Business License Research packages that quickly source all the right forms and paperwork for you.
+If you need help, check into professional Business License Research packages that quickly source all the right forms and paperwork for you.

 Furthermore, professional business plans have been proven to dramatically increase the chances you and your team will reach the goals you set out within them.
 Below are a couple options for when you’re ready.